cube3power/atsd/rule-engine/placeholders.md

 ## Overview

-Placeholders can be used to include [window](window.md) fields, [entity fields](../api/meta/entity/list.md#fields), [metric fields](../api/meta/metric/list.md#fields), and [function](functions.md) values into email messages, web notifications, system commands, and logging messages.
+Placeholders can be used to include [window](window.md) fields, [entity fields](../api/meta/entity/list.md#fields), [metric fields](../api/meta/metric/list.md#fields), user-defined [variables](variables.md), and [function](functions.md) values into email messages, web notifications, system commands, and logging messages.

 Specified using the `${name}` syntax, the placeholders are resolved and replaced with the actual value of the named field, variable or function at the time the trigger is executed.

 ![](images/placeholders.png)

-Non-existing placeholders are substituted with empty strings.
+> If the specified placeholder doesn't exist, it is substituted with an empty string.

 ## Base Placeholders